Holy Week candlesHoly Week candles

 Original traditions

-Corsica invites you to discover its polyphonies, ancestral beliefs, customs and living traditions that have shaped its identity since time immemorial.
-This small Mediterranean island retains an immense wealth of culture!
+Corsica invites you to discover the polyphonic music, ancestral beliefs, customs and living traditions that have always shaped its identity.
+This small Mediterranean island boasts an immense wealth of culture!

-The island’s history, celebrated through music and song, continues to resonate throughout the island thanks to a multitude of groups that perpetuate the tradition of Corsican polyphony and song.
+The island’s history, celebrated through music and song, continues to resonate throughout the island thanks to a multitude of groups who perpetuate the tradition of Corsican polyphony and song.

-At the same time, older skills are experiencing a revival, particularly in agriculture, where younger generations are reintroducing practices that respect the land.
+At the same time, traditional skills are being revived, particularly in agriculture, where the younger generations are reintroducing practices that respect the land.

 Traditions

 Traditional festivals also punctuate the island’s calendar: in Olmeto, Pentecost is celebrated with fervour, while in Propriano, Saint Erasmus, the patron saint of sailors, brings the locals together for a great festival at sea, where flowers are thrown into the water from boats.
-As for Sartène’s Catenacciu, it’s the island’s must-see religious event.
+Sartène’s Catenacciu is the island’s most important religious event.

-In the Sartenais Valinco Taravo region, all the villages keep these patron saint festivals going!
-Corsica, proud of its intangible heritage, shines through and asserts its identity.
-Thanks to its customs and religious traditions, it even recently won over the Pope, who honoured the locals with his visit to Ajaccio in December 2024.
+In the Sartenais Valinco Taravo region, all the villages keep these patron saint festivals alive!
+Proud of its intangible heritage, Corsica shines through and asserts its identity.
+Thanks to its customs and religious traditions, it even recently won over Pope Francis, who honoured the island’s inhabitants during his last official visit to Ajaccio in December 2024.

 A procession steeped in history and emotion

-The anonymous penitent, dressed in an alb and red bonnet, carries a 33kg solid wooden cross and drags a heavy chain attached to his ankle.
+The anonymous penitent, dressed in an alb and a red bonnet, carries a solid wooden cross weighing 33 kg and drags a heavy chain attached to his ankle.
 At his side, another penitent dressed in white, representing Simon of Cyrene, helps him carry his burden.
 They are followed by eight black-clad penitents carrying Christ, flanked by the local brotherhood.
-All walk barefoot, in solemn silence.
+All walk barefoot in solemn silence.

 Agropastoral tradition